 - Wait a few days - occasionally there's a lag before the award shows up.
-It's not ideal but there you go.

 - Is it possible that you've earned the achievement but just not been notified?
 Check the Achievements page (open the Activity app on your iPhone and tap Achievements along the bottom) and see if the badge is there.
 You can choose to be notified of achievements by opening the Watch app on your iPhone, scrolling down and tapping Activity, then tapping the slider next to Achievements so it turns green.

 - Check you've got Bluetooth and Wi-Fi enabled.